authelia/authelia/BREAKING.md

 Since Authelia is still under active development, it is subject to breaking changes.
 We then recommend you don't blindly use the latest
 Docker image but pick a version instead and check this file before upgrading.
 This is where you will get information about breaking changes and about what you should do to overcome those changes.

+## Breaking in v4.0.0

+Authelia has been rewritten in Go for better performance and reliability.

+### Model of U2F devices in MongoDB

+The model of U2F devices stored in MongoDB has been updated to better fit with the Go library handling U2F keys.

+### Removal of flag secure for SMTP notifier

+The go library for sending e-mails automatically switch to TLS if possible according to https://golang.org/pkg/net/smtp/#SendMail.

 ## Breaking in v3.14.0

 ### Headers in nginx configuration